ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

 - Use ROCprofiler-SDK's device-wide counter collection mode to collect performance data.
 You can use tools such as RDC and PAPI to collect information.
 Note that the device-wide counter collection captures data for all executions on the device and not specific to the kernels.

+## ROCTx Stats

+The ROCTX markers are standalone markers within the application.
+Each marker reports a single timestamp, which is recorded as both the start_timestamp and end_timestamp.

+As a result, the aggregated statistics, such as TotalDurationNs, maxNs, and minNs, reflect a duration of zero.
+These values indicate that no execution time is associated with the markers, which is the expected behavior.